dotnet/android-samples/android5.0/PermissionRequest/README.md

 ---
 name: Xamarin.Android - Permission Request Sample
-description: This sample demonstrates how to use the PermissionRequest API to securely provide access to restricted system features (such as a camera or...
+description: "How to use the PermissionRequest API to securely provide access to restricted system features, such as a camera or...
+(Android Lollipop)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - androidlollipop
 urlFragment: android50-permissionrequest
 ---
 # Permission Request Sample